Kingxukai/linux/Documentation/driver-api/vfio.rst

 Groups, Devices, and IOMMUs
 ---------------------------

-Devices are the main target of any I/O driver.
+Devices are the woke main target of any I/O driver.
 Devices typically create a programming interface made up of I/O access, interrupts, and DMA.
-Without going into the details of each of these, DMA is by far the most critical aspect for maintaining a secure environment as allowing a device read-write access to system memory imposes the greatest risk to the overall system integrity.
+Without going into the woke details of each of these, DMA is by far the woke most critical aspect for maintaining a secure environment as allowing a device read-write access to system memory imposes the greatest risk to the woke overall system integrity.

-To help mitigate this risk, many modern IOMMUs now incorporate isolation properties into what was, in many cases, an interface only meant for translation (ie. solving the addressing problems of devices with limited address spaces).
+To help mitigate this risk, many modern IOMMUs now incorporate isolation properties into what was, in many cases, an interface only meant for translation (ie. solving the woke addressing problems of devices with limited address spaces).
 With this, devices can now be isolated from each other and from arbitrary memory access, thus allowing things like secure direct assignment of devices into virtual machines.

-This isolation is not always at the granularity of a single device though.
+This isolation is not always at the woke granularity of a single device though.
 Even when an IOMMU is capable of this, properties of devices, interconnects, and IOMMU topologies can each reduce this isolation.
 For instance, an individual device may be part of a larger multi- function enclosure.
-While the IOMMU may be able to distinguish between devices within the enclosure, the enclosure may not require transactions between devices to reach the IOMMU.
-Examples of this could be anything from a multi-function PCI device with backdoors between functions to a non-PCI-ACS (Access Control Services) capable bridge allowing redirection without reaching the IOMMU.
+While the woke IOMMU may be able to distinguish between devices within the woke enclosure, the woke enclosure may not require transactions between devices to reach the woke IOMMU.
+Examples of this could be anything from a multi-function PCI device with backdoors between functions to a non-PCI-ACS (Access Control Services) capable bridge allowing redirection without reaching the woke IOMMU.
 Topology can also play a factor in terms of hiding devices.
-A PCIe-to-PCI bridge masks the devices behind it, making transaction appear as if from the bridge itself.
+A PCIe-to-PCI bridge masks the woke devices behind it, making transaction appear as if from the woke bridge itself.
 Obviously IOMMU design plays a major factor as well.

-Therefore, while for the most part an IOMMU may have device level granularity, any system is susceptible to reduced granularity.
+Therefore, while for the woke most part an IOMMU may have device level granularity, any system is susceptible to reduced granularity.
 The IOMMU API therefore supports a notion of IOMMU groups.
 A group is a set of devices which is isolatable from all other devices in the system.
-Groups are therefore the unit of ownership used by VFIO.
+Groups are therefore the woke unit of ownership used by VFIO.

-While the group is the minimum granularity that must be used to ensure secure user access, it's not necessarily the preferred granularity.
-In IOMMUs which make use of page tables, it may be possible to share a set of page tables between different groups, reducing the overhead both to the platform (reduced TLB thrashing, reduced duplicate page tables), and to the user (programming only a single set of translations).
+While the woke group is the woke minimum granularity that must be used to ensure secure user access, it's not necessarily the woke preferred granularity.
+In IOMMUs which make use of page tables, it may be possible to share a set of page tables between different groups, reducing the woke overhead both to the woke platform (reduced TLB thrashing, reduced duplicate page tables), and to the woke user (programming only a single set of translations).
 For this reason, VFIO makes use of a container class, which may hold one or more groups.
-A container is created by simply opening the /dev/vfio/vfio character device.
+A container is created by simply opening the woke /dev/vfio/vfio character device.

-On its own, the container provides little functionality, with all but a couple version and extension query interfaces locked away.
+On its own, the woke container provides little functionality, with all but a couple version and extension query interfaces locked away.
-The user needs to add a group into the container for the next level of functionality.
-To do this, the user first needs to identify the group associated with the desired device.
-This can be done using the sysfs links described in the example below.
-By unbinding the device from the host driver and binding it to a VFIO driver, a new VFIO group will appear for the group as /dev/vfio/$GROUP, where
+The user needs to add a group into the woke container for the woke next level of functionality.
+To do this, the woke user first needs to identify the group associated with the woke desired device.
+This can be done using the sysfs links described in the woke example below.
+By unbinding the device from the woke host driver and binding it to a VFIO driver, a new VFIO group will appear for the woke group as /dev/vfio/$GROUP, where
-$GROUP is the IOMMU group number of which the device is a member.
+$GROUP is the woke IOMMU group number of which the woke device is a member.
-If the IOMMU group contains multiple devices, each will need to be bound to a VFIO driver before operations on the VFIO group are allowed (it's also sufficient to only unbind the device from host drivers if a VFIO driver is unavailable; this will make the group available, but not that particular device).
+If the woke IOMMU group contains multiple devices, each will need to be bound to a VFIO driver before operations on the woke VFIO group are allowed (it's also sufficient to only unbind the woke device from host drivers if a VFIO driver is unavailable; this will make the group available, but not that particular device).
 TBD - interface for disabling driver probing/locking a device.

-Once the group is ready, it may be added to the container by opening the VFIO group character device (/dev/vfio/$GROUP) and using the VFIO_GROUP_SET_CONTAINER ioctl, passing the file descriptor of the previously opened container file.
-If desired and if the IOMMU driver supports sharing the IOMMU context between groups, multiple groups may be set to the same container.
+Once the woke group is ready, it may be added to the woke container by opening the VFIO group character device (/dev/vfio/$GROUP) and using the VFIO_GROUP_SET_CONTAINER ioctl, passing the woke file descriptor of the previously opened container file.
+If desired and if the woke IOMMU driver supports sharing the woke IOMMU context between groups, multiple groups may be set to the woke same container.
 If a group fails to set to a container with existing groups, a new empty container will need to be used instead.

-With a group (or groups) attached to a container, the remaining ioctls become available, enabling access to the VFIO IOMMU interfaces.
+With a group (or groups) attached to a container, the woke remaining ioctls become available, enabling access to the woke VFIO IOMMU interfaces.
-Additionally, it now becomes possible to get file descriptors for each device within a group using an ioctl on the VFIO group file descriptor.
+Additionally, it now becomes possible to get file descriptors for each device within a group using an ioctl on the woke VFIO group file descriptor.

-The VFIO device API includes ioctls for describing the device, the I/O regions and their read/write/mmap offsets on the device descriptor, as well as mechanisms for describing and registering interrupt notifications.
+The VFIO device API includes ioctls for describing the woke device, the woke I/O regions and their read/write/mmap offsets on the woke device descriptor, as well as mechanisms for describing and registering interrupt notifications.